 - a company limited by shares

-6.1 Agents and distributors
+6.1 Agents and distributors in Taiwan

 Direct sales into the Taiwanese market can be difficult.
 It is more effective to approach the market through local business partners (agents and distributors).
 They will have the ability to distribute and provide locally based technical and language support.